anirud25/Multiclass-Classification-of-Kashmiri-News-Snippets-Dataset-Creation-and-Comparative-Evaluations/README.md

 # Kashmiri News Domain Dataset and Code

 ## Overview
-The Sample dataset contains Kashmiri news snippets and their corresponding domain classifications, developed as part of an NLP project to enhance Kashmiri language processing capabilities.
+The Sample dataset contains 2000 Kashmiri news snippets and their corresponding domains, developed as part of an NLP project to enhance Kashmiri language processing capabilities.

 ## Features
 - **Language**: Kashmiri